Installing Git on Linux, Mac or Windows

 If Git isn’t installed on your computer, the terminal prompts you with the following message:

-Click on Install to install the developer tools required
+Click on Install to install the developer tools required to use Git on your Mac.

 Execute the following command on your Mac terminal: